phpDocumentor/phpDocumentor/docs/manual/for-users/phpdoc/tags/throws.rst

 @throws
 =======

-The @throws tag is used to indicate whether :term:`Structural Elements` throw a specific type of exception.
+The @throws tag is used to indicate whether :term:`Structural Elements` could throw a specific type of exception.

 Syntax
 ------